sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-02-09-Data-Science.markdown

 *<sub>Creating project template Cookiecutter</sub>*

 ### Git ###
 Versioning system is important for any data science project.
-It helps in working together as well going back to the earlier version if there is any problems.
+It helps in working together as well as going back to the earlier version if there are any problems.
 We will be using Git in our case.
-We don't need to have an expertise to use git, just knowing 4 commands will suffice in this project.
+We don't need to have the expertise to use git, just knowing 4 commands will suffice in this project.

   1. ```git init```: Initialize the git repository.
   2. ```git add ```: Add files in git.
 For adding all the files of this current folder to the git system we have to add a dot(.) after this command.
-  3. ```git commit```: Commit the changes using  command.
-This tells the git that we have committed our changes and can create our check points.
-It's a good practice to provide commit messages for referencing by a adding a ```-m``` flag with it.
+  3. ```git commit```: Commit the changes using the command.
+This tells the git that we have committed our changes and can create our checkpoints.
+It's a good practice to provide commit messages for referencing by adding a ```-m``` flag with it.
   4. ```git log```: It shows all the logs.
 But to have only one line use ```---oneline``` which shows git message with git commit id.

 ![Cookiecutter](/assets/images/2019-02-2-Kaggle-Project/3_git_commands.png)